 The Dietetic Internship Program at Stony Brook is sponsored by the School of Medicine.
 The Stony Brook University Dietetic Internship Program has an emphasis in clinical nutrition therapy.
 The program includes 75 hours of orientation and seminars, 38 weeks of rotations, and 1 week of RD exam review.
 The Internship is 1215 hours in length.
 Rotations, orientation and seminars start in late August/early September and are completed in June.

-Dietetic Internship Rotations and Required Activities
+Dietetic Internship Rotations and Required Activities/Coursework

 - 4 weeks of long-term care

-- 7 weeks of food service rotation
+- 7 weeks of food service rotation including 4 weeks institutional food service and 3 weeks school food service

-- 3 week clinical nutrition therapy concentration rotation
+- 3 week elective rotation

-- 1 week RD exam review
+- 1 week RD examination review

 The on-line M.S. program in Nutrition provides a comprehensive course of study in advanced nutrition topics to prevent and manage disease, as well as optimize health through food and nutrition strategies.
 Expert faculty members, currently working in the field, provide instruction on evidence-based, timely nutrition therapies and facilitate development of a strong knowledge base and counseling skill set.
 This 36-credit, Master of Science program, as well as the 15-credit advanced certificate program, will be offered exclusively online, using multimedia tools and fully engaging students in interactive discussion boards, class wikis and blogs, and videoconferencing with nutrition practitioners.
 Courses cover advanced medical nutrition therapy, critical care, and nutrition strategies to reduce inflammation and modulate immune function, nutragenomics, nutrition issues through the lifecycle, including pediatrics, neonatology and geriatrics, and biomedical statistics.